FGRibreau/dot-clipboard/README.md

 The scripts localization is customizable with the `DOT_CLIPBOARD_DIR` environment variable.

+## How do I setup dot-clipboard as a deamon?

+On OS X you can use `launchd`.
+Take a look at this [example of .plist for dot-clipboard](https://gist.github.com/danzimm/c0aed9a3b2c6897b4cc8).

 ## I want to help!

 Great!
 Here are some of the most asked features: